chippyash/Simple-Accounts/docs/Test-Contract.md

 *  Trying to get a parent id of a non existent account will throw an exception
 *  Getting the parent id of an account that has a parent will return the parent id

+## chippyash\Test\SAccounts\Control\Link

+*  You can get the name
+*  You can get the id of the associated account

+## chippyash\Test\SAccounts\Control\Links

+*  You can get the name
+*  You can set the name
+*  You can add another link
+*  You can retrieve a control link by name
+*  Retrieving a non existent control link by name will return null
+*  You can retrieve a control link id by name
+*  Retrieving a non existent control link id by name will return null

 ## chippyash\Test\SAccounts\Journal

 *  Writing a transaction will return transaction with id set